kyma-project/community/governance/03-issues-workflow.md

 ### Stale issues

 To keep the Kyma backlog clean, the bot monitors all repositories in the organization.
 It marks old, inactive issues with the `stale` (Hex: #E4E669) label and closes them after a given period of time.
-For configuration details, check [this](https://github.com/kyma-project/kyma/blob/master/.github/stale.yml) sample file.
+For configuration details, check the [sample file](https://github.com/kyma-project/kyma/blob/master/.github/stale.yml).

 Although the bot helps us to keep the backlog clean, we regularly monitor its activities to make sure it is not closing issues that are still valid and important for Kyma.
-The Kyma team reviews [this](https://app.zenhub.com/workspaces/kyma---all-repositories-5b6d5985084045741e744dea/boards?labels=stale&showPRs=false) ZenHub board and acts on them as follows:
+The Kyma team reviews the [ZenHub board](https://app.zenhub.com/workspaces/kyma---all-repositories-5b6d5985084045741e744dea/boards?labels=stale&showPRs=false) and acts on the issues as follows:
 - Closed issues:
   - If the issue is still valid, reopen it and remove the `stale` label from it.
   -  If the issue is invalid, change the `stale` label to a more relevant one and add a comment that provides background and explains why the issue remains closed.